icon-project/icon-bridge/testnet/README.md

 1. Copy the javascore jar files from the build folder after the `make build` to artifacts folder(Skip this step if there are no javascore code changes)
 2. update the proper keystore file with funds
-3. refer to deploy_commands file for java deployment commands & configurations
+3. refer to [javascore_deployment_commands](https://github.com/icon-project/btp/blob/btp_nobmv/testnet/javascore/javascore_deploy_commands.md) file for java deployment commands & configurations
 4. update the keystore file path&name on `keystore` variable & update the `password` variable with the keystore password on the commands env setup step
 5. paste the env export commands in the terminal
 6. proceed with the deployment after BMC deployment, deploy BMC on the solidity side to get the link address